Convergence from the Log-Gamma Polymer to the Directed Landscape: From free energy to last passage percolation

 \subsection{Change of coordinates}

 As the log-gamma line ensemble converges to the Airy line ensemble, our ultimate goal is to show that the free energy of the log-gamma line ensemble converges to the last passage value of the Airy line ensemble.
-Since the mesh size of the discrete model is shrinking in the line ensemble convergence, we need to establish necessary formulas of the effect of coordinate change on the free energy.
+Since the mesh size of the discrete model is shrinking in the line ensemble convergence, we need to establish change-of-coordinates formulas for the free energy.

-\begin{define} Given a discrete subset $C \subset \R$ and let $x, y \in C$ such that $x \leq y$.
+\begin{define} Given a discrete subset $\D \subset \R$ and let $x, y \in \mathbb{D}$ such that $x \leq y$.
 Let $\ell \geq m$ be two positive integers.
-We denote by $\Pi_C[(x,\ell) \rightarrow (y,m)]$ the set of up-right paths from $(x,\ell)$ to $(y,m)$ on the lattice $C \times \lb 1,n \rb$. \end{define}
+We denote by $\Pi_{\D}[(x,\ell) \rightarrow (y,m)]$ the set of up-right paths from $(x,\ell)$ to $(y,m)$ on the lattice $\D \times \lb 1,n \rb$. \end{define}

-There is an injective map from $\Pi_C[(x,\ell) \rightarrow (y,m)]$ to $C^{\ell -m}$, $\pi \rightarrow (t_{\ell}, \cdots, t_{m+1})$ where $t_i = \max \{t \in \lb x,y \rb| (t,i) \in \pi \}$.
+There is an injective map from $\Pi_{\D}[(x,\ell) \rightarrow (y,m)]$ to $\D^{\ell -m}$, $\pi \rightarrow (t_{\ell}, \cdots, t_{m+1})$ where $t_i = \max \{t \in \lb x,y \rb| (t,i) \in \pi \}$.
 For notational convenience, we also set $t_{\ell+1} =x, t_m = y.$

-\begin{define} For any discrete subset $C \subset \R$ and $n$ functions $f_1, \cdots, f_n: C \rightarrow \R$ and $\pi \in \Pi_C[(x,\ell) \rightarrow (y,m)]$, define
+\begin{define} For any discrete subset $\D \subset \R$ and $n$ functions $f_1, \cdots, f_n: \D \rightarrow \R$ and $\pi \in \Pi_{\D}[(x,\ell) \rightarrow (y,m)]$, define

-where $t_{j+1}' = \max \{ t \in C| t < t_{j+1}\}$ and $f_i(x) = 0$ for all $i \in \lb 1, n \rb$ and $x \not \in C$.
+where $t_{j+1}' = \max \{ t \in \D| t < t_{j+1}\}$ and $f_i(x) = 0$ for all $i \in \lb 1, n \rb$ and $x \not \in \D$.

-We define the $\beta$-free energy from $(x,\ell)$ to $(y,m)$ as
+We define the free energy from $(x,\ell)$ to $(y,m)$ as

 \end{define}